oconnor-ryan/RECS/README.md

 > Note that this library is still a work-in-progress, so expect breaking changes to be introduced in future updates until I consider this library stable.

 This is a basic implementation of a generic Entity-Component-System.
 This uses sparse sets and component pools for storing component data and mapping entity IDs to their components.

+## Building the Library

+You will need the following dependencies installed in order to build this project from source:
+- CMake >= 3.15
+- A C compiler that supports C11 standard.

+Before building with CMake, you must set up your build folder using:
+`cmake -S . -B build`

+To build only the RECS library:
+`cmake --build build --target recs`

+To build the example code for using the RECS library:
+`cmake --build build --target example1`
+`cmake --build build --target example2`

 ## Quick Explanation of What A Entity Component System (ECS) Is: